liaoqijia/learning-R/README.md

 ### Following up the Two-Way ANOVA, including Post-Hoc Analysis
 - [Following up the Two-Way ANOVA](https://www.alexanderdemos.org/ANOVA9.html#Planned_Comparisons_of_Interaction)

-## My favourite R packages for summarize data and visualize data (I hate ggplot, there is always easy ways of visualizing data).
+## My favorite R packages for summarizing and visualizing data.
+There are alternatives that offer simpler approaches to data visualization.
 - Data and Model Summaries in R with `modelsummary` R package
 - [Data and Model Summaries in R](https://modelsummary.com/)